| The Great Issues of the Reformation

-Justified by Christ's work in our hearts.
+Justified and forgiven on the basis of Christ's work in our hearts.

 The medieval thought was man-centered, experience-centered, and subjective.
 The Reformation thought was Christ-centered, cross-centered, and objective.

 The Reformers did not deny the Spirit's work of renewal and sanctification within the hearts of God's people.
 But they saw clearly that we must first be justified by faith alone in a work completely outside of us.
-Then will the conscience be cleansed, the heart will find peace with God, and a life of good works will flow from the certain conviction of being accepted of God.
+Then will the guilty conscience be cleansed, the heart will find peace with God, and a life of good works will flow from the certain conviction of being accepted of God.

 The Nature of a Christian Man